 I’m trying to streamline some of my collections, and I’m starting with books and magazines.
 There are certain books that I like the idea of keeping, but I know I’ll never look at them again (those I’m selling on Amazon).
 Same idea with magazines – I like the idea of subscribing to certain ones, but there are some that I only flip through and don’t even really read.

 I have lots of cookbooks, and I’m going to try to streamline those as well.
 I’ve decided that if I don’t use a certain cookbook, I’m going to put it on Amazon for someone else to hopefully enjoy.
 I’ve had Fine Dining Mississippi Style for about three years now and I’ve never made a single thing from it.
 It’s really a nice cookbook – it’s one of those books where the author has contacted chefs from all over the state for recipes they use in their own restaurants.

-Yesterday, when I was making my menu and shopping list for the week, I took that book down and decided to try making “Vanelli’s Grecian Spaghetti” for tonight’s supper – it’s a recipe from a restaurant called Vanelli’s in Tupelo, and the restaurant has gotten some really good reviews on Yahoo travel.
+Yesterday, when I was making my menu and shopping list for the week, I took that book down and decided to try making “Vanelli’s Grecian Spaghetti” for tonight’s supper – it’s a recipe from a restaurant called Vanelli’s in Tupelo (update: they’ve since closed), and the restaurant has gotten some really good reviews on Yahoo travel.

 What I made is based on, but isn’t exactly, the recipe in the book.

 1/4 cup cauliflower

 8 oz. spaghetti noodles, cooked

 First, I prepared all my ingredients.
 I chopped the mushrooms, cauliflower, broccoli, scallion, and bell pepper and set them in one bowl, then the garlic in another.